si-net/SiBot/docs/features.md

 > As a user I want dont want to manually select files that should be added to the context, I want that a whole project is present as the context in the LLM, so I can utilize the full power of the model.

+> As a user I want to my git commits / file changes to be of high quality.
+Feature Idea: Leverage LLMs for this: THe LLM would run on each git diff or git commi and enhance the code

+## Tech & Architecture related

+> Look into openAI embeddings for the file context.
+Apparently embedding are a cheaper way of getting 'context' to a chat.
+The text (files) that the user wants to work with would be somehow tokenized and pre trained and embedded into the openai model, I don't really undestsand yet how this works.
+The benefit is that this is chaper, consumes no token limit and ..

 ### Notes

 Gerade in rust sah mein development prozess wie folgt aus: